superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/5_first-game.md

   <p>**Create a Sprite asset**, name it `Leonard`, open it up by double-clicking and upload a small image.
 </div>

-Make sure to set the grid size correctly so that your entire image is visible in the preview pane (bottom).
+Make sure to set the grid size to match your image's size so that your entire image is visible in the preview pane (bottom).

 <div class="action">
   <p>**Create a Script asset** named `Game` and open it up.